 Without a question, Cheese Rolling!
 If you have no idea what this is, go to Youtube now and enjoy.

 Hotel worth the splurge

 Foxhill Manor combines the intimacy of a small, boutique hotel with the amenities of a larger property: Its eight individually designed rooms—built in a historic Arts-and-Crafts country home that has been carefully updated for the most discerning 21st-century clients—are located on the grounds of the Dormy House Hotel; guests have access to that property’s restaurants, pool, and spa.
-Our clients enjoy free breakfast, Wi-Fi, and guaranteed upgrades at the time of booking.
+Jonathan’s travelers enjoy free breakfast, Wi-Fi, and guaranteed upgrades at the time of booking.

-The Fox.
-This stone pub, located in Lower Oddington, is decked in ivy, and the interiors are full of charm; surrounded by locals, you’ll feel like you stepped back in time.
+The Fox: This stone pub, located in Lower Oddington, is decked in ivy, and the interiors are full of charm; surrounded by locals, you’ll feel like you stepped back in time.
 Particularly good are the dishes that feature game and fowl.

-Wild Rabbit.
-Located in Kingham, this is a great spot to rub elbows with Cotswold elites and posh Londoners who have escaped to the countryside for a break.
+Wild Rabbit: Located in Kingham, this is a great spot to rub elbows with Cotswold elites and posh Londoners who have escaped to the countryside for a break.
 There’s a nice selection of artisan beers and traditional ales to pair with your meal.

-Kings Head.
-Located in the village of Bledington, this pub sits beside a quiet stream.
+Kings Head: Located in the village of Bledington, this pub sits beside a quiet stream.
 In summer, diners are often seen at tables outside enjoying the long days with a tasty pint and delicious, locally sourced food.
 Here you can find great traditional British country pub food cooked with excellent technique.